jekyllgrim/ZScript_Basics/17_HUD_and_statusbar.md

             DrawInventoryIcon(k, kpos + iconOfs, flags|DI_ITEM_CENTER, boxSize: iconSize);
         }
         // Now handle rows and columns.
-        // If we're still at column 1 or 2, just move the horizontal drawing
+        // If we're still at column 1 or 2, just move the horizontal
-        // position to the left, and increment 'column': if (column < 3)
+        // drawing position to the right and increment 'column': if (column < 3)
         {
             kpos.x += iconSize.x + indent;